-In 2019, the clinical application of electronic healthcare records dominated the U.S. electronic health records market with a share of around 30%.
+In 2019, the clinical application of electronic health records dominated the U.S. electronic health records market share of around 30%.
 One of the key EHR application areas in the healthcare system is clinical patient care.
 The use of EHRs as a source of data in clinical investigations could involve additional considerations, planning, and management.
 The demand for complete, up-to-date, and accurate medical records drives the adoption of EHR in the clinical segment.

 The administrative application segment will grow at a CAGR of close to 6% during the forecast period.
 As healthcare technology offers easy to healthcare organizations to improve their administrative operations, the segment is likely to grow.
 Although an EHR’s primary function is to collect and manage clinical data, an organization’s administrative processes can realize meaningful gains on several metrics when an EHR is incorporated into administrative operations.